-Like a forest, teams thrive by helping each other, by networking, collaborating, coming together in partnership and working together.
+Like a forest, teams thrive best by helping each other, by networking, collaborating, coming together in partnership and working together.

-So thinking like a forest in a team setting has the power to help you adapt to change, build resilience and wellbeing.
+Thinking like a forest in a team setting has the power to help you adapt to change, build resilience and wellbeing.

 Have a look at three of the different layers in a forest: